cxl-micron-reskit/famfs/markdown/famfs-cli-reference.md

 requires use of the famfs cli or api, it is possible to create invalid files with the standard system tools (cp, etc.).
 It is also conceivable that a bug in the famfs api and/or cli would leave an improperly configured file in place after unsuccessful error recovery.
-This commmand will find those invalid files (if any) and report them.
+This command will find those invalid files (if any) and report them.

     famfs check [args] <mount point>